rticommunity/telegraf/README.md

 4. [Output Plugins](#output-plugins) write metrics to various destinations

 This repository is a fork of Telegraf adding a DDS input plugin ([dds_consumer](./plugins/inputs/dds_consumer)).
-It is synced up with [Telegraf v1.11](https://github.com/influxdata/telegraf/tree/release-1.11).
+It is synced up with the [Telegraf v1.11](https://github.com/influxdata/telegraf/tree/release-1.11) branch.

 ## Installation: